Move Toward Wellness Naturally With Massage Therapy

 - 75 min Therapeutic Massage – $ 125

 - 90 min Hot Stone Massage – $170

 - 60 min “Spa” Massage – $ 120

 - 90 min “Spa” Massage- $ 160

 Massage Payment Options

-Services can be reimbursed by most health care plans.
-Direct billing is not available, but we will provide you with a printed or emailed receipt that you can submit to your insurer.
+Services are covered by most health care plans.
+Direct billing is available with Dawson, or we can provide you with a printed or emailed receipt that you can submit to your insurer for reimbursement.